The Big Picture

 15. Who may participate in ASPIRE?

-Women between the ages of 18 and 45 who are sexually active and HIV-negative may be eligible to enroll in ASPIRE, provided they meet other study inclusion criteria.
+Women between the ages of 18 and 45 who are sexually active and HIV-negative were eligible to enroll in ASPIRE, provided they met other study inclusion criteria.
 For instance, women who are pregnant or breastfeeding, or intend on getting pregnant, cannot participate in ASPIRE.

 16. Do women participating in ASPIRE provide informed consent?

 Yes.
-Women who volunteer to join ASPIRE are educated about all the study procedures, any possible risks, benefits and alternatives to participation as well as the study’s time requirements.
-Study staff also explain that women do not have to take part in the study and can leave it at any time, without consequence.
-This process is called “informed consent” and it occurs prior to screening for ASPIRE, again at enrollment, and continues throughout the duration of the study.
+Women who volunteered to join ASPIRE were educated about all the study procedures, any possible risks, benefits and alternatives to participation as well as the study’s time requirements.
+Study staff also explained that -women do not have to take part in the study and can leave it at any time, without consequence.
+This process is called “informed consent” and it occurred prior to screening, again at enrollment, and continues throughout the duration of the study.
 Information is provided in simple terms and translated into local languages.
-Site community educators and Community Advisory Board (CAB) members also play important roles in helping prospective participants understand the study.

 17. Are women taught how to insert and remove the ring?